 Segura is a platform which enables businesses to have full visibility and control over the entire supply chain.
 This means they can ensure that all of the suppliers in their chain are ethical and complying with the Modern Slavery Act and other legislation protecting workers.

-Earlier this year Segura partnered with a charity called Unseen who help survivors rebuild their lives once they have escaped slavery.
+Last year Segura partnered with a charity called Unseen who help survivors rebuild their lives once they have escaped slavery.

 If you would like to hear how Segura can help your organisation with supply chain transparency please get in touch.